How Inflation Erodes Your SIP Returns (And What to Do About It)

 Step-Up SIP: The Inflation Antidote

 The most practical solution: increase your SIP amount by 10% each year — roughly matching salary growth and inflation.
-This is called a step-up SIP (or top-up SIP).
+This is called a step-up SIP (or top-up SIP), and if you're comparing step-up SIP vs flat SIP for beating inflation, the gap compounds dramatically over a 20-year horizon.

 Example impact: